2022 missile explosion in Poland: Ukraine

 President Volodymyr Zelenskyy blamed Russia for the incident in his nightly video address that day, saying that "Russian missiles hit Poland" and describing it as an infringement upon "collective security" and as a "significant escalation".
 Around the same time, foreign minister Dmytro Kuleba labeled the suggestion of the missile being fired by Ukrainian air defense as a "conspiracy theory" promoted by Russia.

 The next day, Ukraine's presidential adviser Mykhailo Podolyak had tweeted that European countries should "close the sky" over Ukraine after the blast.
 Oleksiy Danilov, the secretary of the National Security and Defense Council of Ukraine, claimed that Ukraine had evidence of a "Russian trace" in the explosion, without giving any details.
 Zelenskyy also said that he had "no doubt that it was not our missile" and that Ukraine should be given access to the site of the explosion.

 On 17 November, Zelenskyy said: "I don't know what happened.
 We don't know for sure.
 The world does not know.
 But I am sure that there was a Russian missile, I am sure that we fired from air defense systems".

 NATO officials and member countries

+Rather than making accusations and hasty decisions, Polish civil and military authorities took the time to find out what exactly happened.
+Then they aligned their collective response with their NATO allies.
+After the Polish authorities completed their investigation, the North Atlantic Council held an emergency meeting.
+There, the NATO member states concluded there was no indication this had been a deliberate attack by Russia.
+A Ukrainian air defence missile, fired to defend Ukrainian territory, had somehow veered off course.
+Nevertheless, NATO Secretary General Stoltenberg made crystal clear that this accident was not Ukraine's fault, and that Russia bore the ultimate responsibility for this tragic loss of human life.